vizdata-f21/project-2-data_wranglers/README.md

     the NBA draft?
 Which teams did these All-Stars play for?

 3. Where are NBA All-Stars originally from geographically?
-How many All-Stars, on average, are there from outside the United States per year?
+How many All-Stars, have there been from outside the United States per year?
+Which states have produced the most all stars per capita?

 # NBA All-Stars by College